shengminjin/shengminjin.github.io/_publications/CascadingFailurePower.md

 ---
-title: "A Probabilistic Cascading Failure Model for Dynamic Operating Conditions"
+title: "A Probabilistic Cascading Failure Model for Dynamic Operating Conditions."
 collection: publications
 permalink: /publication/CascadingFailureModel
 excerpt: 'A cascading failure model that can quantify the impact of failed grid components on other components.'